deeperdolphin/papers/spectrum.md

 The Spectrum method leverages insights from Random Matrix Theory (RMT) to efficiently identify and focus training on the most informative layers of a neural network.
 The key idea is to use the Marchenko-Pastur distribution, which characterizes the eigenvalue distribution of large random matrices, to separate signal from noise in the network's weight matrices.

-Before running into detailed mathematical formulation, first it is worthy providing the mathematical background of the idea, which is related to how singular value decomposition explains knowledge representation in matrices.
+It is worth providing some mathematical background, which is related to how singular value decomposition explains knowledge representation in matrices.
 Lower singular values often represent noise, less important information or less frequent terms in the data.
 In the LASER paper [2], the original authors showed that zeroing these values, one effectively filters out noise, which enhances the quality of the representations learned by the model.
 This process is akin to denoising, where the aim is to retain only the most significant features of the data.
-Having that said from another perspective, less-frequent data and scattered information traditionally can be understood as a form of overfit if they are interpreted as noise.
-But often suppressing or overwritting these components may destroy factual knowledge or affect learning representations of more complex patterns - this is the situation where finetuning a model may lead even to catastrophic forgetting or leading to less smart models.
+Basically, less frequent data and scattered information can be understood as a form of overfitting if they are interpreted as noise.
+But often suppressing or overwriting these components may destroy factual knowledge or affect learning representations of more complex patterns - this is the situation where finetuning a model may lead to catastrophic forgetting or creating less performant models.

 ## Relating Zero Singular Values and Overfit - A Polynomial Regression Case

-Abusing of examples, to illustrate how overfit pushes singular values towards zero, given dataset with $n$ data points $(x_i, y_i)$, the design matrix $X$ in a polynomial regression of degree $d$ is constructed as follows:
+We'll over-illustrate (literally) how overfitting pushes singular values towards zero, given dataset with $n$ data points $(x_i, y_i)$, the design matrix $X$ in a polynomial regression of degree $d$ is constructed as follows:

 $$
 X = \begin{bmatrix}